A2TC-YT/D2AutoSplitter/README.md

 ## INSTALLATION

-To begin, you'll need to download the autosplitter.
-Download the top file the most recent release.
+To begin, you'll need to download the most recent release of the autosplitter.

 ## IN GAME SETTINGS